 Finding Cheap Flights – The rumors of online booking sites tracking your search patterns on certain flights is still a debate.

-While nobody knows for certain if these sites track your search history on its online booking sites; but you never know these days.
+While nobody knows for certain if these sites track your search history on their online booking sites; but you never know these days.

 Your best bet in trying to find great airfare deals while searching the same online booing site is to clear your browser’s cookies and that will erase all of your history stored on your web browser.